Ciriak/cyriaquedotdev/public/work/about.md

 **Work on side projects**

-Also accept the fact that there will be a 18 Yo kid that will teach you your own job in a few years.
+Also accept the fact that there will be a 18 Yo kid that will teach you your own job in a few years... probably.

 ## Design